ojeda/secure_clear/secure_clear.md

 ## The basic solution

-We can standarize current practise by providing a `secure_clear` function that takes a pointer and a size, which clears the memory (with indeterminate values) and guarantees that it won't be optimized away:
+We can standarize current practise by providing a C `secure_clear` function that takes a pointer and a size, which clears the memory (with indeterminate values) and guarantees that it won't be optimized away:

-    std::secure_clear(password, size);
+    secure_clear(password, size);

-As well as a `secure_clear` function template that takes a reference to a `TriviallyCopyable` object and clears it entirely:
+As well as a `secure_clear` function template for C++ that takes a reference to a non-pointer `trivially_copyable` object and clears it entirely:

     std::secure_clear(password);

-### Note on C (WG14)

-Since `secure_clear` (the plain function) would be very useful for C projects, we would like to work with WG14 (see Kona 2019 polls [[ref][P1315Kona2019]]) on getting it into C too and therefore importing it into C++.
-From there, we would define the function template on C++'s side.

 Note that the intention here is not to discuss Annex K in its entirety (e.g. to make it mandatory).
-Instead, we want to focus on a specific need that projects have (securely clearing sensitive data from memory) and that is being used nowadays, as explained in the previous sections.
-In what form this should be done within C remains to be discussed.
+Instead, we want to focus on a specific need that projects have right now (clearing sensitive data from memory), as explained in the previous sections.

-For instance, a solution would be to just make `memset_s` mandatory.
+An alternative solution would be to just make `memset_s` mandatory.
 However:
   * This implies specifying a particular value instead of leaving memory with indeterminate values, i.e. it looks like it is intended to ***set new*** values rather than ***disposing of old*** data.
-This point in particular was polled at Kona 2019 [[ref][P1315Kona2019]] and we were in favor of going for the latter interpretation.
+This point was polled at WG21 Kona 2019 [[ref][P1315Kona2019]] and the result was to go for the latter (if the function were to be added to C++).
   * A different name for the function may also be key to emphasize the intended semantics.
   * `memset_s`' interface/signature follows Annex K patterns, which may be objected to.